AlonMiz/poll-until-promise/README.md

 const options = {
     interval: 100,
     backoffFactor: 1, // Exponential interval increase.
 Defaults to 1, which means no backoff
+    backoffMaxInterval: 250, // Sets a maximum interval when using backoff.
+Defaults to the timeout value
     timeout: 1000,
     stopOnFailure: false, // Ignores promise rejections
     verbose: false,
     message: 'Waiting for time to pass :)', // custom message to display on failure };
 let pollUntilPromise = new PollUntil(options);
 ```